Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Logical implications between axioms and possible generalizations

 The generalized axiom set B' allows a state vector's norm to change over time.
 Does this possibility have physically observable consequences?
 That is, can axiom set B' produce measurement probability distributions $\{P(\lambda)\}$ that are not possible within the standard axiom set B?
 The answer is an emphatic yes.

-Ref.~\onlinecite{Aaronson} briefly discusses the physical theory (which it refers to as \emph{global manual normalization}) described by this generalized axiom set B'.
-The author points out that this generalized theory has physical consequences that are very different from standard quantum mechanics.
+Ref.~\cite{Aaronson} briefly discusses the physical theory (which it refers to as \emph{global manual normalization}\footnote{Strictly speaking, Ref.~\cite{Aaronson} only refers to this theory as ``manual normalization'', but it contrasts this theory with another variant that it refers to as ``local manual normalization''.
+In this paper, we use the term ``global manual normalization'' to distinguish the theory from local manual normalization.}) described by this generalized axiom set B'.
+The author points out that this generalized theory has physical consequences that are very different from those of standard quantum mechanics.
 In particular, it allows entanglement to be used for faster-than-light communication!

-To see how, consider two physically separated qubits initially in the entangled Bell state $|\psi_i\rangle = |00\rangle + |11\rangle$.\footnote{This paragraph (alone in this article) assumes some background in quantum information theory.} The reduced density matrix for Bob's qubit (listed second) is the maximally mixed state $\hat{\rho}_B = \frac{1}{2} \hat{I}$, and Bob initially has an equal probability $1/2$ of measuring his qubit to have either value 0 or 1.
+To see how, consider two physically separated qubits initially in the entangled Bell state $|\psi_i\rangle = |00\rangle + |11\rangle$.\footnote{This paragraph (alone in the main text of this article) assumes some background in quantum information theory.
+See the appendix for some additional details that we gloss over in this discussion.} The reduced density matrix for Bob's qubit (listed second) is the maximally mixed state $\hat{\rho}_B = \frac{1}{2} \hat{I}$, and Bob initially has an equal probability $1/2$ of measuring his qubit to have either value 0 or 1.
 If Alice wants to transmit a $0$ bit to Bob, then she can apply the non-unitary qubit gate

 to her qubit, where $0 < \epsilon \ll 1$.
 The global state becomes $|\psi_f\rangle = |00\rangle + \epsilon |11\rangle$, which has a different norm from $|\psi_i\rangle$.
 Bob's reduced density matrix is now